docksal/docksal/README.md

 Docker and Docker Compose based environments for web development.

     Docksal is still under active development.
 Breaking changes and outdated docs are very possible.
-    We plan to have a 1.0 Release Candidate in November 2016.
     Please help us by testing, submitting issues and PRs.
 Thanks!